 Jordana Edwards is the CEO of Clean Tea; a range of organic, delicious, and therapeutic teas, free from chemicals, preservatives, or “added flavors”.
 She’s also recently launched The Breastfeeding Tea Co, which specializes in teas for breastfeeding mothers.
 This is something of a personal project, as Jordana wants to help mothers from all over the world by supporting them with their breastfeeding journey.

 Clean Tea has had huge success so far.
 After the launch of its flagship sample box, the brand saw an increase in sales of 2,000% overnight.
 They have now doubled their sales year on year for 5 years, generating around $150,000 a month.
-Clean Tea is currently for sale, so we want to find out from Jordana what makes it so unique.

 Who are you and what brand did you start?